Sponsor: Genelux Corporation (industry)

 Last updated: Apr 2025

-Outcomes: Primary endpoints are progression-free survival and objective response rate as per RECIST 1.1 criteria.
-Secondary endpoints include median overall survival, six-month progression-free survival rate, the incidence of treatment-emergent adverse events, and disease control rate.
+Outcomes: The primary endpoint is progression-free survival by RECIST 1.1 via blinded independent central review.
+Secondary endpoints include objective response rate, overall survival, 6-month progression-free survival rate, incidence of treatment-emergent adverse events, duration of response, and disease control rate.

 Inclusion Criteria: